OpenMDAO/OpenMDAO/roadmaps/2021roadmap.md

 # Model Visualization and Data Post Processing

 Overall, we feel that this is an area of OpenMDAO that can still use significant improvement.
 The 2020 N2 refactor improved things somewhat, but we think that tighter integration with case recorder data will greatly enhance the user experience.

 ## 1) Integrated case data into N2

 ### Goal:
 Allow users to view the numerical values for all variables from a single case, or a set of cases within the N2 viewer.

 ### Potential Challenges:
 The value of the stand-alone HTML based N2 has been clearly demonstrated.
 It is portable and easily shared.
 We don't want to give up that functionality.
 We can definitely integrate data from a single case within that stand-alone HTML structure.
 However, enabling multiple cases will be more challenging because file size will quickly get out of control and performance may be an issue.
 We'll be forced to consider an external application for the N2.
 We have the prototype based on Electron already, but are also considering a Jupyter based solution.
 Regardless, some kind of additional application will be required for multi-case capability.

 ## 2) Plotting tool for case data

 ### Goal:
 Improve the usability of the case recorder databases, and allow rapid navigation and plotting of results.
 We've noticed that users can sometimes struggle with our case databases, and we hope a graphical navigation tool for post processing and simple plotting will help with that.

 ### Potential Challenges
 Similar to the multi-case data N2 concept, this functionality will likely be built into a separate stand alone application.
-We have also considered a reduced functionality version of this feature built into the OpenMDAO command line tool, based on matplotlib.
+We have also considered a reduced functionality version of this feature built into the OpenMDAO command line tool, based on matplotlib or bokeh.
-This liter version may be done instead of a stand alone tool or in addition to it.
+This lighter version may be done instead of a stand alone tool or in addition to it.

 # Building and OpenMDAO Training Course
 We've seen that as users get more comfortable with OpenMDAO the size of the models they can build grows quickly, both in terms of the number of components and the complexity of their couplings.
 One problem can then arise when the problem complexity grows to the point that converging the solver or the optimizers becomes a real bottle neck.
 We can and will provide better debugging tools, but there is a certain amount of practical knowledge and experience about solvers and optimizers that is still required.
 Since OpenMDAO has enabled users to build models of this level of complexity, we think some practical training is needed to make those models more useful for them.

 ## 1) Develop a class for building implicit models and improving their convergence

 ### Goal:
 Provide users with a functional introduction to implicit systems, with a focus on when and how to apply specific kinds of solvers.
 Specifically focus on the use of BalanceComps, their role in model building, and how to enhance convergence.
 Also focus on techniques for debugging a model when it won't converge.

 ## 2) Develop a class for practical optimization based around OpenMDAO
 Having a flexible optimization framework is a bit of a double edges sword,